davisjoseph6/AI-pour-Handberton/README.md

 ## Author

-The AI model and features and their integration were designed and developed by [Davis Joseph](https://github.com/davisjoseph6) for a robotics engineering team.
+The AI model and features and their integration were designed and developed by [Davis Joseph](https://github.com/davisjoseph6) for a robotics engineering team at [Holberton School Paris](https://www.holbertonschool.fr/campus/paris)